reallyasi9/ZipStreams.jl/README.md

 end
 ```

-You can use the `nextfile` method to access the next file in the archive without iterating
+You can use the `next_file` method to access the next file in the archive without iterating
 in a loop.
 The method returns `nothing` if it reaches the end of the archive.

 ```julia